AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: project-browser.png

-The :guilabel:`Project Browser` shows the dependencies between all the projects in the project hierarchy.
+The :guilabel:`Project` browser shows the dependencies between all projects in the project hierarchy.
 Two items in this browser are linked if one of them imports the other.

-Access it through the contextual menu in the :guilabel:`Project` view by selecting the :menuselection:`Show projects imported by...` item when right-clicking on a project node.
+Access it through the contextual menu in the :guilabel:`Project` view by selecting the :menuselection:`Show projects imported by...` menu when right-clicking on a project node.

 Click on the left arrow in the title bar of a project to display all projects that import that project.
-Similarly, click on the right arrow to display all projects imported by that project.
+Click on the right arrow to display all projects imported by that project.

 Right-clicking on a project brings up a menu containing several items.
 Most are added by the project editor and provide direct access to such features